djmcgregor/djmcgregor.github.io/_pages/publications-list.md

     - Poster at the AZBio Expo, Phoenix, AZ, USA.
 March 2017.
     - Poster at the Univ. of Arizona Biomedical Engineering Design & Builders Day, Tucson, AZ, USA.
 March 2017.
     - Poster at the Univ. of Arizona Student Showcase, Tucson, AZ, USA.
 February 2017.

+---
+# Contact / PDF Access
+Copyrights limit what I can share on this website.
+If you are interested in reading one of my publications but do not have journal access, I am happy to privately share a PDF copy.
+Send me a message via LinkedIn or email davisjmcgregor{at}gmail{dot}com.
+Feel free to reach out for other reasons as well!